-You pay 30% coinsurance for office visits, Medicare-covered office surgery and Medicare-covered non-routine dental care.
+You pay a \$75 copay for office visits with a specialist provider, Medicare-covered office surgery in a specialist's office, and Medicare-covered non-routine dental care.

-• Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+- Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient - Second opinion prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-Prior Authorization is required for Medicarecovered dental services.
+\Prior Authorization is required for Medicarecovered dental services.
 In-network providers are responsible to obtain prior authorization.
 You are responsible to obtain prior authorization for this service out-of-network.